In his letter to the church at Ephesus, the Apostle Paul writes, “Let all bitterness and

 High School most certainly is a time when individual personalities can clash.
 For

-after quarterback position; however, only one player can win the prize.
+example, two young players compete on a high school football team for the highly sought-after quarterback position; however, only one player can win the prize.
 The

 who becomes angry and jealous of his rival.